 Price: From $2,399 (15-inch)

 The MacBook Pro comes in two varieties: a 13-inch model and a 15-inch model.
-Both of these sizes have various tiers to choose from, the more expensive of which feature the flagship Touch Bar.
+All models in both lines now feature the flagship Touch Bar, which users don’t really love as much as Apple seems to.
 This replaces the top row of function keys with a touch-sensitive context-aware OLED display.

 Unfortunately, the base 13-inch model feels a little lackluster with its measly 128GB of storage.
 The 13-inch model also features Intel Iris Graphics, which can drive the built-in Retina display and one 5K or two 4K displays simultaneously.

 Armed with a Radeon Pro discrete GPU, the 15-inch models can comfortably drive two 5K or four 4K displays (and the in-built Retina display) at the same time.
-Performance and price rise significantly with the higher-end 15″ models packing a serious punch, for a serious chunk of change.
+Performance and price rise significantly with the higher-end 15″ models packing a serious punch for an enormous chunk of change.